-CVS Health attained a grade of B+ based on a score of 83.5 out of 135 possible points, the 3rd highest score of any retailer evaluated (tied with IKEA), which is significantly improved from its grade of C in 2016.
-CVS Health developed a Cosmetic Safety Policy and in 2016 disclosed it developed a list of Chemicals of Consumer Concern (CCCs).
-The company made significant progress in implementing its policy and increasing its transparency in 2017.
-In April, CVS Health jointly announced with the Mind the Store campaign that they had removed parabens, phthalates, and the most prevalent formaldehyde releasers across nearly 600 beauty and personal care products from its store brand CVS Health, Beauty 360, Essence of Beauty, and Blade product lines.
-The company also publicly released its Restricted Substance List (RSL) for the first time in 2017, and pledged to update it on an annual basis every May.
-The company states: “(We) actively identify and prioritize the replacement of CCCs with safer alternatives in certain CVS Brand categories, including beauty, baby and personal care, and food products.
+CVS Health attained a grade of B+ based on a score of 82.5 out of 135 possible points, the sixth highest score of any of the 40 retailers evaluated.
+CVS Health developed a Cosmetic Safety Policy and, in 2016, disclosed that it developed a list of Chemicals of Consumer Concern (CCCs).
+The company made notable progress over the past year, disclosing that it had already reformulated 300 out of 600 products for chemicals of concern.
+In 2017, CVS Health jointly announced with the Mind the Store campaign that it had removed parabens, phthalates, and the most prevalent formaldehyde releasers across nearly 600 beauty and personal care products from its store brands CVS Health, Beauty 360, Essence of Beauty, and Blade.
+The company also publicly released its Restricted Substance List (RSL) for the first time in 2017 and pledged to update it on an annual basis every May but has not followed through on publicly updating it in 2018.
+The company states: “[We] actively identify and prioritize the replacement of CCCs with safer alternatives in certain CVS Brand categories, including beauty, baby and personal care, and food products.
 As new, conclusive research is published on how certain chemical ingredients are linked to health and environmental risks, and safer alternatives are made available, we apply our Cosmetic Safety Policy.
 This policy outlines our commitments to customer safety, scientific research, supplier collaboration and continuous improvement as well as the evaluation and replacement of CCCs in CVS Brand products.”
-Last year CVS Health became the first major pharmacy chain in the country to become a signatory of the Chemical Footprint Project.
+In 2016, CVS Health became the first major pharmacy chain in the country to become a signatory of the Chemical Footprint Project.

-Opportunities for improvement: CVS can continue to improve its safer chemicals program by setting public quantifiable goals with clear timelines for reducing and eliminating chemicals of high concern, engaging brand name suppliers in the implementation of its policy, expanding its policy to additional chemically intensive product categories, and certifying private label cleaning products to credible third-party standards such as EPA Safer Choice, Made Safe or Green Seal.
+Opportunities for improvement: CVS can continue to improve its safer chemicals program by setting public quantifiable goals with clear timelines for reducing and eliminating chemicals of high concern, engaging brand-name suppliers in the implementation of its policy, expanding its policy to additional chemically intensive product categories, certifying private-label cleaning products to credible third-party standards, such as EPA Safer Choice, Made Safe or Green Seal, and removing bisphenols from thermal receipt paper.
 CVS Health should pilot the Chemical Footprint Project with key private label suppliers.